 There is really only one dip in Mexico and it is guacamole.
 At local parties you won’t see the trite onion dip, yogurt with herbs dip, even bean dip, unless you are at the home of a foreigner.
 If you are lucky enough to have Mexican friends who invite you to a fiesta, there will be guacamole to start things off.
 This is an easy recipe — all guacamole is easy to prepare — with one difference from the usual.
 Instead of mashing all the avocado, I cube one third of it and stir the pieces into the mashed avocado for added texture and chunkiness.
 And it is full of all the veggies you find in salsa.

 It was almost a chore to have to follow a recipe for guacamole, but I had to in order to give you the amounts.
 But from now on, I won’t use a recipe, and you won’t need to either after you’ve made it one time.
-This is the kind of dish you just eyeball.
+This is the kind of dish you just eyeball and taste-test.
 More tomato?
 A little more onion for crunch?
 Your tongue will tell you how much salt, lime juice and chile.
 You can cut back or increase any of the amounts to change the proportion of veggies.

 Just don’t add mayonnaise, whatever you do.
 There are actually recipes that call for this, as if a ripe avocado isn’t creamy and rich enough.
 Pureed peas (?) and onion powder (please!) are also not allowed.
 This is the real thing, made with traditional ingredients.